morgen-peschke/trans-factsheet/README.md

   also adds that evidence that an offence was motivated by bias, prejudice or hate based on a person's gender identity or expression constitutes an aggravating circumstance for a court to consider when imposing a criminal sentence._**"
-    * Essentially, **hate crimes against people based on gender identity/expression will be treated legally at the same level as other hate crimes**, e.g. racially motivated hate crimes
+    * Essentially, **hate crimes against people based on gender identity/expression will be treated legally at the same level as other hate crimes**, e.g. racially motivated hate crimes.
-    * Not once are pronouns or misgendering explicitly brought up in the bill
+    * Not once are pronouns or misgendering explicitly brought up in the bill.
     * This provides some further clarity on the bill's purpose: "_The recognition of the rights of gays and lesbians has evolved in some measure through the recognition of the right to be free from discrimination based on sexual orientation.
 Sexual orientation does not necessarily protect those whose gender does not align with their sex